ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

 * **head** - location of the vm on bytemark's host machines (heads).
 * **hardware_profile** - which hardware profile is being used (see the [definitions page](/api/definitions))
 * **hardware_profile_locked** - whether the hardware profile is locked and thefore will not be auto upgraded.

+## Parameters

+If you would like to see deleted VM's (i.e VM's where the deleted field is set to true), you need to pass: the include_deleted=true paramter through in the query string, eg:

+    GET /accounts/myaccountname/groups/default/virtual_machines?include_deleted=true

+or if you are using the overview parameter in accounts:

+    GET /accounts?view=overview&include_deleted=true

 ## Examples